Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### User properties

-User properties help you understand your users at the time they performed some action within your app such as their device details, their preferences, or language.
+User properties help you understand your users at the time they performed some action within your app.
+For example, you can learn about their device details, their preferences, or language.

 #### Set a user property

 The Amplitude Identify object provides controls over setting user properties.
- First, an Identify object must be instantiated, then you can call Identify methods on it, and then the client makes a call with the Identify object.
+ First, create an Identify object instance, then call Identify methods on it, and then the client makes a call with the Identify object.

 ```js
 new amplitude.Identify(); // does nothing, must call one of the following methods and pass to client